 Search service security

 Search services are designed for use on an internal network only.
-If you have a server instance that exposes some services to the Internet, consider creating a separate instance of ArcGIS for Server specifically for internal use by your search services.
+If you have a server instance that exposes some services to the Internet, consider creating a separate instance of ArcGIS Server specifically for internal use by your search services.

-If you have data of varying levels of sensitivity, you can use ArcGIS for Server users and roles to configure more fine-grained access to your search services.
-For example, you can configure a search service for use by everybody and a separate high-security search service only visible to users within a high-security role that you have configured using ArcGIS for Server.
+If you have data of varying levels of sensitivity, you can use ArcGIS Server users and roles to configure more fine-grained access to your search services.
+For example, you can configure a search service for use by everybody and a separate high-security search service only visible to users within a high-security role that you have configured using ArcGIS Server.

 Search service performance